BrunoMarshall/Shardeum.live/monitoring-guide.md

 🔹 Start a tmux Session
 To keep the script running in the background when you close the vps, use tmux:
 ```
-tmux new-session -s shardium-monitor
+tmux new-session -s shardeum-monitor
 ```
-This opens a new terminal session named shardium-monitor.
+This opens a new terminal session named shardeum-monitor.

 🔹 Navigate to Your Shardeum Directory
 Run: